 While you can pay for Halloween-inspired makeovers at its Sephora location, you can take advantage of all of the Halloween fun at Disney Springs for free:

-- Halloween Entertainment: While we haven’t seen an official schedule just yet, past performances have included a Strolling Piano and Zombie Drum Corp.
+- Halloween Entertainment: Past performances have included a Strolling Piano and Zombie Drum Corp.

 3. Fort Wilderness Trick or Treating